jeyabalajis/simple-rule-engine/README.md

 ## Rule Declaration Language

-- At the heart of simple-serverless-rule-engine is the rule declaration language.
+- At the heart of simple-rule-engine is the rule declaration language.
 - The rule declaration language supports two types of rules: Decision rule or a Score rule.

 ### Score rule: